-Fluid Reasoning (Gf) (Check All that Apply): Refers to a type of thinking that an individual may use when faced with a relatively new task that cannot be performed automatically.
-This type of thinking includes such things as forming and recognizing concepts (e.g., how are a dog, cat, and cow alike?), identifying and perceiving relationships (e.g., sun is to morning as moon is to night), drawing inferences (e.g., after reading a story, answering the question.
-"What will John do next?"), and recognizing or transforming information (e.g., selecting one of several pictures to complete a puzzle).
+Fluid Reasoning (Gf) (Check All that Apply): Refers to a type of thinking that an individual may use when faced with a relatively new task that cannot be performed Refers to a type of thinking that an individual may use when faced with a relatively new task that cannot be performed automatically.
+This type of thinking includes such things as forming and recognizing concepts (e.g., how are a dog, cat, and cow alike?), identifying and perceiving relationships (e.g., sun is to moming as moon is to night), drawing inferences (e.g., after reading a story, answering the question, "What will John do next?"), and recognizing or transforming information (e.g., selecting one of several pictures to complete a puzzle).
 Overall, this ability can be thought of as a problem-solving type of intelligence.
-Problem-solving is important for reading comprehension (e.g., making inferences from text), math (e.g., figuring out how to set up a math problem by using information provided in a word problem), and writing, (e.g., writing a persuasive essay).
-General Manifestations ☐ Higher-level thinking and reasoning Deriving solutions for novel problems ☐ Transferring or generalizing learning Extending knowledge through critical thinking Derceiving and applying underlying rules and processes to solve problems Specific Manifestations Reading Difficulties ☐ Drawing inferences from text Abstracting main ideas ☐ Making predictions Math Difficulties Reasoning with quantitative information (word problems) □ Internalizing procedures and processes used to solve problems ☐ Apprehending relationships between numbers Writing Difficulties D Essay writing and generalizing concepts ☐ Developing a theme ☐ Comparing and contrasting ideas NOTES: Send questions to
+Problem-solving is important for reading comprehension (e.g., making inferences from text), math (e.g., figuring out how to set up a math problem by using information provided in a word problem), and writine a reconsistive seaso? writing, (e.g., writing a persuasive essay).
+General Manifestations ☐ Higher-level thinking and reasoning ☐ Deriving solutions for novel problems ☐ Transferring or generalizing learning ☐ Extending knowledge through critical thinking □ Perceiving and applying underlying rules and Specific Manifestations ☐ Drawing inferences from text ☐ Abstracting main ideas ☐ Making predictions Math Difficulties ☐ Reasoning with quantitative information (word problems) ☐ Internalizing procedures and processes used to solve problems ☐ Apprehending relationships between numbers Writing Difficulties $\hfill\square$ Essay writing and generalizing concepts ☐ Developing a theme ☐ Comparing and contrasting ideas NOTES: Send questions to questions hbg@pattan.net